petermora/nimLazy/README.md

 #@[1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...].toIter()
 ```

-The list of primes can be given by filtering out all the primes from count(2)
+The list of primes can be given by filtering out all the multiples of the primes from count(2)
 which we have already found:
 ```nim
 proc sieve(iter: iterator(): int): iterator(): int=